nitraMnotserP/Applied-Education-Impact-Evaluation/README.md

-# Applied Education Program Evaluation: Longitudinal, Multilevel, and Measurement‑Informed Analyses
+# Applied Education Data Analysis: Measurement, Longitudinal, Multilevel, and Survey‑Based Approaches

-This repository contains selected, anonymized code from real K–12 education program evaluation projects.
-The analyses demonstrate how rigorous causal designs can be combined with **measurement modeling**, **longitudinal growth analysis**, and **multilevel multiple‑membership models** to evaluate educational interventions using administrative data.
+This repository contains selected, anonymized code from applied education research and analysis projects.
+The analyses demonstrate how **measurement modeling**, **longitudinal analysis**, **multilevel modeling**, and **design‑based survey methods** can be combined to study educational processes and outcomes using administrative and large‑scale survey data.

-All intervention names and identifying details have been anonymized to protect confidentiality.
+Projects span program evaluation, observational research, and policy‑relevant analysis.
+All identifying details, program names, and data paths have been anonymized to protect confidentiality.

 ---

-## Project Overview
+## Portfolio Overview

-Educational program evaluations frequently rely on observational administrative data in which:
+Applied education research frequently relies on complex, non‑experimental data sources in which:

-- Students are not randomly assigned to interventions
+- Students are not randomly assigned to programs or experiences
 - Outcomes are observed repeatedly over time
 - Students may be taught by multiple instructors within a school year
 - Assessments are scored by different raters or observers
+- Data arise from complex survey designs with unequal selection probabilities
 - School and classroom contexts introduce meaningful clustering

-This repository presents applied analytic workflows designed to address these real‑world constraints while producing defensible evidence about intervention effects.
+This repository presents analytic workflows designed to address these real‑world complexities while producing transparent, defensible, and policy‑relevant insights.

-Across analyses, the overarching goal is to estimate credible program impacts while making assumptions explicit and maintaining transparency in design, measurement, and modeling decisions.
+Across analyses, the overarching goal is to make analytic assumptions explicit and to align modeling choices with the structure of the data.

 ---

 ## Analytic Framework

-Three complementary analytic strategies are represented **equally** in this repository.
-Each addresses a distinct but common challenge in education evaluation.
+Four complementary analytic approaches are represented in this repository.
+Each addresses a common challenge in applied education research and analytics.

 ---

-### 1. Causal Multilevel Analysis: Multiple‑Membership Models
+### 1. Multilevel Analysis: Multiple‑Membership Models

-A third set of analyses addresses instructional complexity in educational settings where students are taught by **more than one teacher** within a given period.
+One set of analyses addresses instructional complexity in educational settings where students are taught by **more than one teacher** within a given period.

 These analyses emphasize: